- 1/4 cup butter, softened

 - Pour into prepared pans.
-Bake at 350° for 20-25 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 20-25 minutes or until a toothpick comes out clean.
 Cool for 10 minutes before removing from pans to wire racks to cool completely.

 - For filling, in a small bowl, beat the cream until it begins to thicken.
 Add confectioners' sugar and extract; beat until stiff peaks form.
 Beat in food coloring if desired.
 Place one cake layer on a serving plate; spread with filling.
 Top with second cake layer.

 - For icing, in a small bowl, combine the cooled chocolate, sour cream and vanilla.
 Spread over top and sides of cake.
 Refrigerate for at least 2 hours before serving.
 Yield: 16 servings.

 "The cake is good.
 Added more mint extract to filling and icing.
 Used different icing, cause is a little strange."